epzilla/foos-aurelia/README.md

 * Create stats schema
 * Implement stats & history page
 * Make some sort of animation for when scores change and when games/matches end (Already did most of this, but could use some cleaning up)
+* Figure out solution to the heads/tails dilemma
+  * Right now, when you start a new match, you choose who flipped head and who flipped tails, and for the rest of the game, those two teams are the "heads team" and "tails team".
+The problem is that in associating black with heads and yellow with tails, it could be confusing during the middle game when teams switch sides.
+  * A possible solution could be to remove references to "heads/tails" altogether except from the initial selection screen, just have them be "team 1" and "team 2", and not show any color bias toward either.
+  * Another, likely more complicated, solution would be to actually have the teams swap sides and colors each game, but then the stat-keeping would probably be even more difficult.
 * (more to come, as I think of them)

 ## Installation